-Respondent Response Cepro Yes ENGIE Yes IMServ We thought the intention was to add this into BSCP502?
-Northern Powergrid Yes.
+Respondent Response Cepro Yes ENGIE Yes IMServ Yes Northern Powergrid Yes.
 We are comfortable with the Workgroup's position that the On- Site Aggregation method should not be a Complex Site; consistent with other similar methods.
 SNRG Yes.
 On-Site aggregation is a different and more appropriate solution for these sites than Complex Sites 'differencing' methods today.
 So it suitable that it is an addendum to the current arrangements.
 Stark Yes.
 This solution is an example of totalisation which, under BSCP502, is not defined as Complex arrangements.
 UKPN No. Although the total consumption on some of the impacted sites is likely to be lower than the majority of 'complex sites' they will require a high level of scrutiny and so should be treated as complex sites, which would go some way to providing sufficient comfort to parties.